experimental-platform/platform-configure-script/README.md

-# Experimental Platform Configure Script
+# Experimental Platform Installation Script

 Experimental Platform is a platform for local application development.
 It enables developers to `git push` source code to a local machine where it is executed automatically.